playcanvas/developer.playcanvas.com/content/user-manual/assets/materials.md

 ### Light Map

-Light maps are blended over the top of the diffuse color to "bake in" lighting.
+Light maps contain pre-baked diffuse lighting.
+Using light maps is considered an optimization in that runtime dynamic lighting calculations can be pre-calculated.

 ![material_editor_lightmap](/images/content_creation/material_editor_lightmap.png)